Vadym79/DevOpsGuruWorkshopDemo/README.md

 sam deploy -g
 ```
 SAM will create an output of the API Gateway endpoint URL for future use in our load tests.
 Please also check you API Key.
-I'll need both: API Gateway Endpoint UWL and API Key to use the application properly.
+I'll need both: API Gateway Endpoint URL and API Key to use the application properly.

 ## Create some Demo Products

 1) Login into your AWS account and to to the API Gateway Service

-2) Select DevOpsGuruDemoProductsAP and the in the category Resources unter /products click PUT Method execution
+2) Select DevOpsGuruDemoProductsAPI and in the category Resources under /products click PUT Method execution

 3) Click on Test and then add product with id =1 like this

  3.1)  In the Path {id} field enter value "1"

-  3.2) In the "Request Body"  enter
+  3.2) In the "Request Body" below enter

 [
     {